lfonsecac/dbt-certification-project/docs/challenges/01_customize_profile_directory/01_customize_profile_directory.md

 there is a missing definition on the `profiles.yml` file that tells dbt what is the `target` environment that he should use.

-The file should like this:
+The file should look like this:

 ![profiles.yml template](../../images/profiles_yml.png)

+In this scenario we only have 1 target environment defined, but we can have multiple environments added to the `profiles.yml` file which is the generic situation when working on real world project with `dev`, `qa`, `ci` and `prod` environments tipically.

 ---